JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 In rare cases you might encounter problems due to out-dated automatically generated source files.
 Running `./gradlew clean` deletes these old copies.
 Do not forget to run at least `./gradlew eclipse` or `./gradlew build` afterwards to regenerate the source files.

+In case all steps are followed, and there are still issues with `SearchBaseVisitor` (e.g., `Error:(16, 25) java: package org.jabref.search does not exist`), you have to delete `generated\org\jabref\gui\logging\plugins\Log4jPlugins.java`.
+This is independet of having enabled or disabled Annotation Processing (see above at "Enable Annotation Processing").